-We continued to develop our leaders and managers with a series of tailored Leadership and Management workshops to support their ability to lead in a changing, more virtual world.
-We ran "Leading through the Lens" for all our senior leaders and heads of department, designed to support leaders in how to engage effectively using virtual mediums as well as a series of four programmes on how to manage performance remotely and how to spot and support Mental Health in your teams.
-We also introduced a range of cross-functional collaborative working groups on business specific projects to foster our collaborative culture.
+We continued to develop our Leaders and Managers with a series of tailored Leadership and Management workshops to support their ability to lead in a changing, more virtual world.
+We ran "Leading through the Lens" for all our Senior leaders and Heads of Department designed to support leaders in how to engage effectively using virtual mediums, a series of four programmes for Managers including Managing Performance remotely and how to spot and support Mental Health in your teams and introduced a range of cross-functional collaborative working groups on business specific projects to foster our collaborative culture.